Email disclaimer: Viruses

 Computer viruses may be spread by email.
 To mitigate the risk that a recipient might sue the sender of an infected email, a disclaimer might warn of the possibility of infection and advise the recipient to conduct their own scan.
 The disclaimer might provide details of the outgoing scanning which has already been performed to provide some guidance about the level of risk.

 Effectiveness of disclaimers

 The Economist published an article asserting that disclaimers are presented largely as a result of imitation and habit, that people have long stopped paying attention to disclaimers, and suggested that they may not be legally enforceable.

 In the United States, the overuse of boilerplate disclaimers by law firms has been criticized as potentially rendering the disclaimers ineffective.
-With little case law addressing email disclaimers, concerns remain that the use of a disclaimer provides little or no benefit to an attorney other person who misdirects an email that contains privileged or confidential information.
+With little case law addressing email disclaimers, concerns remain that the use of a disclaimer provides little or no benefit to an attorney or any other person who misdirects an email that contains privileged or confidential information.
 If the recipient of a misdirected email is not bound to a confidentiality agreement, the inclusion of a disclaimer has no binding effect upon that person.

 In the EU, there is a directive that instructs courts to strike unreasonable provisions of consumer contracts that have not been freely negotiated by the consumer.